swarley7/gograbber/README.md

 # Acks

 - OJ Reeves: this project borrows heavily from `github.com/OJ/gobuster` (which is awesome, btw.) so thanks!
-- Aquatone (name?): this project was heavily inspired by aquatone (which is also awesome)
+- Aquatone (michenriksen): this project was heavily inspired by aquatone (which is also awesome)
 - C_Sto: thx for forcing me to learn Golang and laughing at my extreme incompetence

 # License